ASU-Bioinformatics/project-scripts/Project_Scripts/Yang_8363170/workflow.md

 sort CFT073.ids-and-gos.oneline.txt | uniq > CFT073.goterms.txt
 ```

-Once the GO terms are established, I can try to proceed with the functional annotation.
+Once the GO terms are established, I can proceed with the functional annotation.
+Those scripts are included in separate R files.